Strong team in the semifinals of the international case competition

 “Reading and working with all these cases gave me new skills for the future.
 To try to understand the situation, what the challenges at the companies are, and so on.
 It doesn't matter in what direction I will go in my future career, there will always be problems and challenges and to learn how to quickly understand, approach and solve a problem is a really good lesson to bring with you,“ Lum explains.

 Long case tradition at LUSEM

 LUSEM has a long and well-known case based research tradition and the School has also a long time record with case teaching.
-Several teachers have over the years brought cases into their teaching and spread the case methodology among both teaching colleagues and students.
+Several teachers have over the years brought cases into their teaching and spread the case methodology among both colleagues and students.
 Our School could also proudly announce in February 2021 that Mats Urde had been appointed Outstanding Case Teacher of 2021 by an international jury with judges from Harvard University, Bocconi University and Ivey Business School.
 Ulf Ramberg and Ola Mattisson are two other teachers close connected to LUSEM's case tradition.
 Mats, Ulf and Ola constitute LUSEM Case Academy.

 “The School has a reputation of a strong case school but our case culture is still in the making, in progress and developing.
 Working even more with case is a strategic goal for the management at the School.
-For example we would like to develop a tradition to write and publish cases, which we don't have today.
-We work a lot with case based research though and the work with case teaching is established.
+For example, we would like to develop a tradition to write and publish cases, which we don't have today.
+We work a lot with case based research though and the work with case teaching is being established.
 One example is a fully case based course at the MSc in Marketing since eight years back,“ Mats Urde says.